Privacy Policy

 International data transfers

 Our servers and primary infrastructure are located in the United States (AWS regions us-east-1 and us-east-2).
 If you access the Services from outside the U.S., your information will be transferred to and processed in the United States.
 GitLab (our issue-tracking provider) is hosted in the European Union (Netherlands).
-We rely on appropriate safeguards for international transfers, including standard contractual clauses or equivalent mechanisms where required by applicable law.
+We rely on appropriate safeguards for international transfers — standard contractual clauses or equivalent mechanisms — where required by applicable law.

 5. Cookies and similar technologies

-In short: We use cookies and similar technologies where needed for security, session management, preferences, and basic site operation.
+We use cookies and similar technologies where needed for security, session management, preferences, and basic site operation.
+See our Cookie Policy for details.

 6. How long do we keep your information?